 Code of conduct

-The gaming world is made up of many individual groups, and here at Later Levels we believe everyone is equal regardless of which of these groups they consider themselves to be a part of.
-All views are worthwhile and we’re interested in hearing them, so we invite discussion on all aspects of gaming from every member of the community.
+The gaming world is made up of many different people and we believe all of them are equal.
+Everybody’s views are worthwhile and we’re interested in hearing them (except if you’re of the opinion that Fable 3 was a worthy entry in the series), so we invite discussion on all aspects of our hobby from every member of the community.

-Understanding and tolerance are therefore essential: open and mature conversations can only enhance the industry making for even better experiences going forward, and we want to be a part of that.
-We respectfully ask our audience to bear in mind the following points before posting a comment on our site, social media channels or Twitch chat room.
+Understanding and tolerance are therefore key, and we respectfully ask our audience to bear in mind the following points before posting a comment on the Later Levels blog, social media channels or Twitch chat room.